 The NYSDOH advisory memo suggests that in order to access in-person special The process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs and habits.
 We believe all children and adults can benefit from quality education. services, Abilities First must receive a request from the student’s school district.
 Then, Abilities First, school districts and parents can determine if the request can be met given current resources and protective plans.

-If schools are permitted to open for the summer session, we will collaborate with students and families on new protocols for staff and students to work together in our programs and facilities.
-Our highest priorities continue to be keeping everyone safe and delivering the best The process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs and habits.
-We believe all children and adults can benefit from quality education. and therapy services to our students.
+We continue to wait for the New York State The process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs and habits.
+We believe all children and adults can benefit from quality education.
+Department to release their own requirements for reopening.